RX1334/333_EMProject/README.md

 # 333_EMProject
 Houses code for the Energy Monitoring Project owned by Princeton University and advised by Behavioral Science Consultancy Evidn.

-The new web app link (hosted on .princeton.edu) will be posted here soon.
+The web app link is energymonitor.princeton.edu

 See the old web app here: https://energy-monitoring-project.herokuapp.com/